Kitchen Plumbing Bexley — Verified Plumbers

 Boiling water tap installation.
 Instant boiling water taps require a dedicated cold supply connection, an under-sink tank and in most cases an electrical connection.

 A plumber handles the supply side — the electrical connection requires a qualified electrician.
-In Bexley’s hard water postcodes, boiling water tap manufacturers commonly specify scale filter replacement every 6 to 12 months — check the manufacturer’s warranty conditions before installation.
+In Bexley’s hard-water region, manufacturers may specify periodic scale filter replacement, often more frequently in hard-water areas — check the specific manufacturer’s warranty and maintenance instructions before installation.

 Pipework for kitchen extension or relocation.
 Moving kitchen pipework during a renovation.
 This is first-fix work — completed before units and worktops are installed.
 Getting the sequence right with other trades avoids unnecessary revisits.